Beamable Boss Battle - Microservices sample¶

 Call Microservice Method #1

-The Boss data is passed along via ContentRef to set the initial BossHealth Stat value (e.g. 100).
-The heroWeaponIndexMax (e.g. 2) is passed and used as a random value is rolled (e.g. 1) for which weapon the Hero will use for the duration of the battle.
+The Boss data is passed along via ContentRef to set the initial BossHealth Stat value (say, 100).
+The heroWeaponIndexMax (for example, 2 if the hero owns two weapon items) is passed, and a random value is rolled to determine which weapon the Hero will use for the duration of the battle.
 This is stored in the HeroWeaponIndex Stat for subsequent use.

 Note: The use of randomization for the HeroWeaponIndex is a simplified solution fit for this sample project.
 However, its likely a production game would feature deeper game play and allow the player to select the Hero's weapon, instead of using a random.